omkar0496/project_documentation/chapter1/configuration.md

 - **Server Control** decides roles of each appliance.
 So don't enable any options just keep them as it is unless you need any specifically.

+We are going to use Ansible Embedded server role from this menu in upcoming chapter.
 #### In Access Control

 We can change default credentials of User.
 Also we can use Groups and Role section in appliance for ease.